 The children are then introduced to the main features of Lady Catherine's manor and are invited to help her there for the rest of the day.

 Learning to be a Scribe

-The children are introduced to the intricaies of ink making and the skill of cutting a quill.
-They then practice a medieval handwrting style and then write a letter using a quill pen and ink.
+The children are introduced to the intricacies of ink making and the skill of cutting a quill.
+They then practice medieval handwrting and write a letter using a quill pen and ink.

 Medieval Food and Manners

-The children familiarise themsevles with foods which would have been available during the medieval period and identify some which arrived in our country for the first time during this period.
+The children familiarise themselves with foods available during the medieval period and identify some which arrived in our country for the first time during this period.
 They then learn some medieval manners and identify similarities with acceptable behaviour at today's tables.
-Finally they plan a menu for a medieval banquet.
+Finally the children plan a menu for thier own medieval banquet.

-In this workshop the children discover more about the elemnts of heraldry, perhaps learning some technicla term to describe a knight's arms.
-They then design their own arms and create a knightly persona for themselves.
+In this workshop, the children discover more about the elements of heraldry, perhaps learning some technical terms to describe a knight's arms.
+Finally the young knights design their own arms and create a knightly persona for themselves.

-In this final section of the day, the children gather together again and learn about the development of arms and armour through the 12th, 13th and 14th centuries.
-There are plenty of opportunites of trying on helments and handling swords. the main focus is the development over time, culminating in the arrangments of early plate armour.
+In this final section of the day, the children gather together and learn about the development of arms and armour.
+There are plenty of opportunites of trying on helments and handling swords.
+The main focus is the development over time, culminating in the arrangments of early plate armour.

-We then continue outside, either carrying out some squire training and then re-enacting a battle from the period, such as the Battle of Hastings or the Battle of Bannockburn.
-Or we prepare for different elements of a tournament, including swordsmanship, jousting at the qunitain or honing skills at archery.
+We then round of the day outside, either carrying out some squire training and then re-enacting a battle from the period, such as the Battle of Hastings or the Battle of Bannockburn.
+Or we prepare for different elements of a tournament, including swordsmanship, jousting at the quintain or honing skills at archery.